Markin-Wang/XProNet/README.md

 # XProNet

-This is the official implementation of [Cross-modal Memory Networks for Radiology Report Generation]() accepted to ECCV2022.
+This is the official implementation of [Cross-modal Prototype Driven Network for Radiology Report Generation]() accepted to ECCV2022.

 ## Abstract